 You may want to check out a few different groups to find one that works best for you.
 It may help to talk with the group leader to see if the group offers what you need.
 It is hard to know if a support group will be right for you without going to at least 2 meetings.
 A support group should make you feel comfortable enough to talk about what you think and feel.
 If it does not, talk with the group leader privately.
 You may decide it is best to stop going.
 Remember that it may take time to find a group that fits.Many people choose online support groups.
 These groups help people who may not wish to attend a group in person.
 Be careful when looking for an online group.
 Anyone with internet access can create an online group, even if they do not have any real experience.
 To find an online group, visit Cancer Chat Canada.

 The Living Beyond Cancer class will give you information about what to expect after your cancer treatment.
-The class takes place on the last Wednesday of every month in community locations across Nova Scotia:
+The class takes place on the last Wednesday of every month and is presented online for cancer patients, families, and caregivers.

 By attending the Living Beyond Cancer class, you will:

 You can request these items from your local public library.
 If your library does not have a copy of the item, you can ask your public library to request it for you through interlibrary loan (ILL).